 I’m designing a line of jewelry featuring wolves.
 It’s jewelry I’d love for myself, so I suspect there are others who will love it too.
 The first pieces are finally completed (see “Jewelry” tab) or go to wolf-jewelry.net.
 Note: I will be donating 5% of all jewelry sales to the Wolf Sanctuary of PA (see more on it below).

-Are you interested in short stories featuring a woman who was turned by a Lupiti shaman into a werewolf?
+Are you interested in stories about a woman who was turned by a Lupiti shaman into a werewolf?
 I’ve written six in the past three months, and am working on more.
 Some are currently out to magazine editors.
-Three of them have been published (e-book and print) and are available at your favorite bookseller.
+Five short stories have been published (e-book and print) and are available at your favorite bookseller.
 You can see them by clicking the “Werewolf Stories” tab above.
+January and February 2022 each will have a WolfLady novella being published.
+You can see them at SueDenver.com.

 Help for Wolf Sanctuaries